rschmehl/awesco.eu/content/authors/rachel-leuthold/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Rachel Leuthold is Marie-Skłodowska-Curie Fellow at the University of Freiburg, working with [Moritz Diehl](/authors/moritz-diehl/).
+Rachel Leuthold is Marie-Skłodowska-Curie Fellow at the University of Freiburg, working with Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/) and [Sébastien Gros](/authors/sebastien-gros).
 Her research is focussed on [optimal control of multi-kite systems](/project/esr03/) in pumping cycle operation.
+She is one of the developers of the software package [AWEBox](https://github.com/awebox/awebox) for modelling and optimal control of multiple-kite systems for airborne wind energy.
 She co-organized the [7th Airborne Wind Energy Conference (AWEC) 2017](http://www.awec2017.com/) in Freiburg and co-edited the [book of abstracts](https://doi.org/10.6094/UNIFR/12994).
 She obtained an MSc in Aerospace Engineering from Delft University of Technology, the Netherlands, in 2015, with a thesis on a [multiple wake vortex lattice method for membrane-wing kites](http://resolver.tudelft.nl/uuid:4c2f34c2-d465-491a-aa64-d991978fedf4).
 She graduated with a BSc in Aeronautical and Astronautical Engineering from the Massachusetts Institute of Technology, MA, USA, in 2011.